 - ¾ ounce lemon juice

-- ½ teaspoon red edible glitter gel icing optional
+- 1 pinch edible glitter or ½ teaspoon glitter icing (optional)

 Instructions